Chaiavi/midi4j/README.md

 If you want to parse a Midi file, to read the MetaData written about it, from a Disclaimer, to copyright notice, through titles and the track messages then just use the MidiInfo class and call the relevant methods.

-Methods names are self explanatory, and JavaDocs exist - these are your friends.
+Methods names are self-explanatory, and JavaDocs exist - these are your friends.

-midi4j was created with convenience and simplicity in mind, so it consists of only two important files.
+**_midi4j_** was created with convenience and simplicity in mind, so it consists of only two important files.

 Midi.java - which is used to play/pause/jumpToPosition the Midi file.
 MidiInfo.java - is used to parse the Meta Information from the Midi file (if midi info was indeed put into the Midi file)